 Do you use CoreFirst online banking services?
 These services recently became even more secure with guidance from the Federal Financial Institution Examination Council (FFIEC).
-These guidelines along with our already stringent safeguards make your online experience safer.
+The bank implemented these guidelines to make your online experience safer.

 CoreFirst Bank & Trust uses multi-layered authentication before allowing access to accounts through various access points that include but are not limited to Internet Banking, Mobile Banking, ATM or point-of-sale use.
-Authentication can include several things so the bank knows that the customer is the account holder.
-These items can include the correct knowledge of passwords, personal identification numbers, correct usernames or the presence of the corresponding Debit/Credit/ATM card.
+Authentication can include several things that the bank knows about its accountholder.
+These items can include the correct knowledge of passwords, personal identification numbers, correct usernames or the presence of the corresponding debit/credit/ATM card.

 Policies & Account Protection

 Resources are also available that allow CoreFirst to monitor accounts for transactions that are not customary in the account’s history.
-This may allow us to detect suspicious activity sooner eliminating losses.
+This may allow us to detect suspicious activity sooner preventing losses.

 Customer rights and responsibilities pertaining to electronic funds transfers are mailed annually in your account statement.
-Information regarding these rights can also be obtained by calling our Phone Bank, 785.267.8900 or 1.800.280.0123.
+Information regarding these rights can also be obtained by calling our Customer Service Center at 785.267.8900 or 1.800.280.0123.
 Contact us immediately if you believe there is an error or discrepancy with any of your account transactions.